Selected press coverage:

 (5 Jun 2018) 城大9學者獲嘉許 [Wen Wei Po]

-Working in the field of materials science for more than 30 years, Professor Lu’s main research interests relate to fabrication and mechanical properties of nanomaterials and advanced structural materials, fabrication techniques of materials with plastic deformation, and computational simulation of surface engineering.
+Working in the field of materials science for more than 30 years, Prof. LU’s main research interests relate to fabrication and mechanical properties of nanomaterials and advanced structural materials, fabrication techniques of materials with plastic deformation, and computational simulation of surface engineering.
 He currently holds 23 patents granted by Europe, the US and China.
 He has published more than 450 papers including over 340 papers published in top journals such as Nature and Science.

 Selected press coverage: